AdaCore/gnatstudio/docs/users_guide/debugging.rst

 Finally, modify a memory area by clicking on the location you want to modify and entering the new values.
 Modified values appear in a different color (red by default) and are only be written to the target when you click on the :guilabel:`Submit changes` button.
-Clicking on the :guilabel:`Undo changes` or going up or down in the memory also undoes your editing.
+Clicking on :guilabel:`Undo changes` or going up or down in the memory also undoes your editing.

 Clicking on :guilabel:`Close` closes the memory window, canceling your last